BlueMap-Minecraft/BlueMapWiki/community/Customisation.md

    We generally recommend nginx.
 Here is a nice Getting Started guide for it: [nginx.org/en/docs/beginners_guide](https://nginx.org/en/docs/beginners_guide.html)
 4. Once you have your external webserver set up, you need to reverse-proxy BlueMap with it.
    We have a some example setups for reverse proxies with a few external webservers here: [Reverse-Proxy]({{site.baseurl}}/wiki/webserver/ReverseProxy.html)
-5. Once you have that, you can even set up SLL (HTTPS)
+5. Once you have that, you can even set up SSL/TLS (HTTPS)

 ## Advanced Webapp Customisation
 If you feel like you need more control over the look and behaviour of the webapp